 Spatial Form Stress Factor * Abstract Internal Load

-With these concepts and the logic, we developed to grade the intensity and reps we can create focal point loading values for each grade.
-When a coach designs a training activity, day, and microcycle StratFit Digital will tell determine which focal point value the unit's load is closest to and will automatically inform the coach of the loading grade.
+We can create focal point loading values for each grade with these concepts and the logic we developed to grade the intensity and reps.
+When a coach designs a training activity, day, and microcycle, StratFit Digital will determine which focal point value the unit's load is closest to and will automatically inform the coach of the loading grade.

-I fully developed an integral-complex logic for these focal points based on the work of the greats in training science and by using the StratFit Loading calculation system to determine the loads of various competitive activities.
+These focal points are based on the work of the greats in training science and by using the StratFit Loading calculation system to determine loads of various competitive activities.
 The actual loading values of various competitive activities are in the following table-

 StratFit Digital provides these values and grades for you as you design a strategy.
 You develop specific loads and place dates on them to bring about certain levels of development at critical moments in time.